325 Waukegan Road

-Finally, worldwide the CAP accredits nearly 7,500 laboratories, including mostly hospitals as well as commercial laboratories, contract research organizations, and biorepositories, with growth outside of the United States accelerating.
+Finally, worldwide the CAP accredits more than 7600 laboratories, including mostly hospitals as well as commercial laboratories, contract research organizations, and biorepositories, with growth outside of the United States accelerating.
 The goal of the CAP Laboratory Accreditation Program is to improve patient safety by advancing the quality of pathology and laboratory services through education, standard setting, and ensuring laboratories meet or exceed regulatory requirements.
 The program incorporates the most stringent requirements while also providing laboratories the road map and tools to achieve these requirements bringing value to patients, physicians, and providers.

 The CAP Pathology and Laboratory Quality Center (the Center), along with professional partners, is advancing the practice of pathology and laboratory medicine by bringing evidence-based medicine and consensus recommendations to the forefront of clinical decision making.
 The CAP guidelines help pathologists and other clinicians:

 - Make more informed decisions about diagnosis and optimal treatment, and

 - Place emphasis on the pathologist’s role at the center of patient care.

 Adopting these guidelines helps pathologists and laboratory professionals to provide more effective testing, consistent and high-quality results, and expert interpretations.
 The CAP guidelines are updated on a regular interval and are freely available.
 To view published guidelines, visit CAP Guidelines on cap.org.